slspeek/odbinfo/README.md

 May take a while to run if the database document file is in a big directory due to the search of related text documents.

+The BASIC parsing does not recorgnize BASIC class modules and method invocations.

 ## Bugs
 If you find a bug please submit an issue.